 75009 Paris, France

 There is no question Palais Garnier is on a short list of the world’s finest opera houses.
-In this case, it’s clearly among Europe’s most beautiful, with its palatial Neo-Baroque architecture.
-Furthermore, it was one of the most expensive to build and has Europe’s largest stage.
-Equally important is this opera house was the inspiration for the novel The Phantom of the Opera.
-Of course, it gained even greater fame with the subsequent films and enduring Broadway musical.
-On the other hand, the opera house has not hosted as many notable premieres as some others.
-In fact, most operas today are held at the newer Opéra Bastille.
-The most famous French opera, Bizet’s Carmen, made its debut at Opéra-Comique in 1875
+In this case, it’s clearly among Europe’s most beautiful, with its stately Neo-Baroque architecture.
+Furthermore, it was one of the most expensive to build and has Europe’s most significant stage.
+Equally important is that this opera house inspired the novel The Phantom of the Opera.
+Of course, it gained even greater fame with the subsequent films and enduring Broadway musicals.

 Monument of Paris